📝 Recipes, knowledge & memory · ⏱️ 4 min read

 Frequently asked questions

-Start with your 10 best-selling dishes.
-These make up 80% of your revenue.
-Once those recipes are solid, you prevent most problems.
-After that you can slowly add other dishes.
+Start with your 10 top sellers - they generate 80% of your revenue.
+Once those recipes are rock-solid, you'll prevent most consistency issues.
+Then gradually add other dishes to your recipe collection.

-How do I prevent cooks from ignoring the recipes?
+How do I stop cooks from ignoring written recipes?

 ⚠️ EU Regulation 1169/2011 — Allergen Information https://eur-lex.europa.eu/eli/reg/2011/1169/oj